 salt and pepper to taste

-Meanwhile, mix together flour, oregano and basil onto a plate or in a freezer bag.
+Mix together flour, oregano and basil in a pie plate/shallow bowl or a resealable bag.
 Sprinkle chicken with salt and pepper, and dredge in flour mixture, shaking off excess.
-Add to butter/oil and cook until done, flipping once.
-Remove and keep warm.